olechanastazja/keycloak_django/README.md

 # docker-compose up
 ```

-Keycloak should be ready to user on port 8080, example login and password for admin user are in docker-compose
+Keycloak should be ready to use on port 8080, example login and password for admin user are in docker-compose

 Keycloak uses PostgreSQL database and DRF uses sqlite3 for now.
 The presented solution handles the situation when users are created in two databases.